Pradyushm24/ft_algo_bot/README.md

-# Flattrade Paper Trading Bot for FinNift
+# Flattrade Paper Trading Bot for FinNifty
 This is a *paper trading bot* built using *Flattrade Broker API*, designed for FinNifty options trading based on a custom hedging strategy.
 It includes real-time monitoring, trailing stop loss, re-entry logic, and expiry-based forced exit.

 ## 📌 Strategy Details